-Due to the improved channel of Little Joe Creek from Yale Avenue west to the Arkansas River, overbank flooding is no longer a major problem in this reach of the stream.
-Nevertheless, low-lying areas along the channel are always subject to potential flooding from overland flow and occasional storm sewer backup.
+Due to the improved channel of Little Joe Creek and the addition and enlargement of storm sewers in the area, overbank flooding along this reach of the stream has been significantly reduced if not eliminated.
+Nevertheless, all of the properties in RLA #55 continue to be in the City of Tulsa's Regulatory Floodplain.
+In addition, low-lying areas along the channel are likely to remain subject to potential flooding from overland flow and occasional street flooding and storm sewer backup due to the generally level terrain.

 Homeowners are encouraged to maintain flood insurance.
-The City of Tulsa is a Community Rating System (CRS) Class II Community, and all homeowners qualify for up to a 40% discount on their flood insurance premiums.
-Homeowners are also encouraged to undertake individual mitigation measures to reduce their risk of overland flooding.
-The City of Tulsa is ready to assist in this effort with advice.
+The City of Tulsa is a Community Rating System (CRS) Class II Community, so all homeowners qualify for up to a 40% discount on their flood insurance premiums.
+Homeowners are also encouraged to undertake individual mitigation measures to reduce their risk of overland flow and overbank flooding.
+The City of Tulsa is ready to assist in this effort with professional advice.